- What do I need to know about pain control?

 *Common combination opioid and acetaminophen or NSAID preparations:

-- Codeine may have aspirin or acetaminophen.
-For instance, Fiorinal with Codeine has aspirin; Capital with Codeine suspension, Tylenol #3, and Tylenol #4 all contain acetaminophen.
+- Codeine may be added to aspirin or acetaminophen.
+For instance, Fiorinal with codeine has aspirin; Fioricet with codeine, Tylenol #3, and Tylenol #4 all contain acetaminophen.

-- Oxycodone may have aspirin, acetaminophen, or ibuprofen.
-For instance, Percodan has aspirin; Percocet, Roxicet, Roxilox, Oxycet, and Tylox all have acetaminophen; Combunox has ibuprofen.
+- Oxycodone may be added to aspirin, acetaminophen, or ibuprofen.
+For instance, Percodan has aspirin in it; Percocet, Roxicet, Roxilox, Oxycet, and Tylox all have acetaminophen; Combunox has ibuprofen.

-- Hydrocodone may have acetaminophen or ibuprofen.
-For instance, Vicodin, Zydone, Anexsia, Co-gesic, Norco, and Lortab all contain acetaminophen; Vicoprofen and Reprexain have ibuprofen.
+- Hydrocodone may be added to acetaminophen or ibuprofen.
+For instance, Zydone, Norco, and Lortab all contain acetaminophen; Vicoprofen and Reprexain have ibuprofen.

 People who take opioids for pain sometimes find that over time they need to take larger doses.
 This may be due to an increase in the pain or the development of drug tolerance.
 Drug tolerance happens when your body gets used to the opioid you are taking, and it takes more medicine to relieve the pain as well as it once did.
 Many people do not develop a tolerance to opioids.
 But if tolerance does develop, usually small increases in the dose or a change in the kind of medicine will help relieve the pain.